senselogic/CYCLONE/README.md

 ## Description

-Cyclone automatically applies the statements of one or several CQL/SQL scripts to a database.
+Cyclone runs the CQL/SQL statements of one or several scripts on a database.

 ## Installation